bbauska/Coursera-Bootstrap/readme.md

 <h4>Checking your Git repository status</h4>

--   Type the following at the prompt to check your Git repository\'s
+-   Type the following at the prompt to check your Git repository&apos;s
     status:

 ```